The New Hybrid Wellness Model: Care, Retreat, Continuity

 - Global accessibility: Online or hybrid continuity solutions allow practitioners to maintain support for international clients.

-By adopting this model, holistic practitioners create a more dynamic, flexible, and client-centered approach to wellness.
+When you use this model, you create a more flexible and client-focused way to support wellness.

 Core Components of the Hybrid Model